-- V \$US7000 pa plus tuition fees - T 1, sometimes 2 years tenable at Harvard University - C Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
-Applications close with the Academic Registrar mid October.
+- V \$US11,500 pa plus tuition fees - T up to 2 years tenable at Harvard University - C Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close with the Academic Registrar mid-October.